appeltje-c/appeltje-c.github.io/docs/01-build-a-pwa/03-structure-your-code/read.md

 In the ```features``` folder we add the features of our App organised in sub folders like for example ```user``` or ```profile```.
 In general these features will contain all functionality needed for the feature to work.
-Think of any secondary routing through pages/screens to collect input and state management, the fetching and processing of data.
+Think of any secondary routing through additional screens to collect input and state management; the fetching and processing of data.

 Some examples of features you would find in the ```user``` features sub folder are
 ```javascript